 Matt Baer produced the first Unbroken film in 2014, working with Angelina Jolie to tell the powerful story of tragedy, torture, survival and triumph.
 But we all knew there was another chapter.

-I had the chance to interview Matt Baer in Nashville last month, and meeting him was a true delight.
+I had the chance to interview Matt Baer in Nashville this spring, and meeting him was a true delight.
 He had his own kind of story of redemption in the process to do right by the remarkable life story of Louis Zamperini.

 “Lou’s story was so full; it wasn’t that we didn’t want to tell Lou’s story [in the first film], but I would not want to be a part of having that aspect of the story being told badly,” Baer told me.